by ProcureDeskLast Updated : May-26-2019

 Change management is a highly underrated subject, especially at the time of building the business case.
 Middle-level managers are so busy building the financials that change management is considered a problem already solved.

-But change management is one of the top factors which has a direct impact on the success or the failure of the project.
-The following tips are not a complete primer on change management but few ideas for you to get started.
+However, change management is one of the top factors that has a direct impact on the success or the failure of the project.
+The following tips are not a complete primer on change management but a few ideas for you to get started.

-To ensure that everyone is bought into your vision of transforming procure to pay process, it is important that all key stakeholders are informed about the transformation plan.
+To ensure that everyone is bought into your vision of transforming procure to pay process, all key stakeholders must be informed about the transformation plan.

-The first step is of course to identify the key stakeholders who will get impacted.
+The first step is of course to identify the key stakeholders who will be impacted.
 Some key stakeholders include

 a) Procurement